April 28, 2018

-Information architects provide architectural guidance and the blueprint for shaping application user interfaces and experience strategy.
-To do this effectively, information architects must define the underlying conceptual and content structure surrounding the targeted application interface/s.
+Information architects are known to provide architectural guidance and the “blueprint” for shaping application user interfaces and experience strategy.
+To do this effectively, information architects will define the underlying conceptual and content structure of a targeted application interface.

 According to the first book written on the practice of information architecture , the information architect is one who: